stevensacks/react-smart-scroll/README.md

 - `height` - The current measured height of the row.
 It's provided for debugging or if you have a use for it.
 - `rowIndex` - The index of the item in the data array.
 Also provided for debugging, use if you like.
 - `rowRef` - *required* You need to include `ref={rowRef}` prop on your row component's container element.
 - `...rowProps` - Any additional props you passed to the ReactSmartScroll component will be available on every row.

-ReactSmartScroll does not come with any default styling.
-Two properties are required in the css class or the style object.
-This provides complete flexibility in how its implemented.

-1. `height` - You need to provide a height or it won't work.
-Due to the way CSS works with padding, `height: 100%` will not work.
-You can use a specific height, or `calc()`.
-2. `overflow-y` Set this to `auto` or `scroll`.

 ## How It Works
 ReactSmartscroll renders enough rows to fill the visible space of the scroll area, plus an extra one above and below.
 It measures the height of each of the visible row and caches that height as you scroll (or resize) so that the next render of the same row is more efficient.
 It simulates the total height of all the items by adjusting the padding top and bottom of the div that contains the rows as you scroll.